Language Detoxification with Attribute-Discriminative Latent Space: Method

 Our training objective consists of three terms.
 The first objective is the autoregressive LM loss for conditional language modeling, which learns to reconstruct the given input text $x^{i}$ conditioned on the prompt $x^{i}_{<t}$ and the attribute $\texttt{a}^{i}$:

 where $T^{i}$ is the total length of the ${i}^{th}$ input $x$.
 The second objective directly enforces the projected embeddings to be attribute-discriminative:

 Lastly, we also propose a regularizer for the projected latent space to preserve the relationship between the word embeddings in the original latent space, to alleviate the potential negative impact of strong detoxification on fluency.
-To this end, we apply Elastic Weight Consolidation (EWC)~\cite{ewc2017} regularization often used for continual learning that uses Fisher information matrix to put higher regularization weights on the update of more important parameters: where $j$ is the index referring the $j$-th parameter of $\theta_B$ uniquely identified by the number of parameters $\abs{\theta_{B}}$, $\theta^*_{B}$ is the parameters of $\texttt{ProjB}$ trained without the discriminator, $F$ is the Fisher information matrix applying more weights on useful parameters learned from the $\theta^*_{B}$, and $\lambda$ is a scale controlling the preservation of $\theta^*_{B}$ to $\theta_B$ .
+To this end, we apply Elastic Weight Consolidation (EWC)~\cite{ewc2017} regularization often used for continual learning that uses Fisher information matrix to put higher regularization weights on the update of more important parameters: